hayashilab/drone_sim/README.md

-ROS simulation and interface with DJI Mavic Air 2S (or others).
+ROS simulation and interface with DJI Air 2S (or others).

 ## Gazebo Simulation